CBO: Income tax hikes more damaging than others

 Full-Time Equivalent Jobs-2,425,000-3,000,000-3,550,000

-Indeed all taxes are not equal; this is a documented fact.
-As the CBO states “the less a tax distorts people’s decisions to work, save, and invest, the smaller the economic effects are per dollar of revenues raised.
-As any tax rate increases, the size of the resulting economic distortion grows.”
-And income taxes are highly distortionary– they discourage productive economic activity to a higher margin compared to other taxes.
+the less a tax distorts people’s decisions to work, save, and invest, the smaller the economic effects are per dollar of revenues raised.
+As any tax rate increases, the size of the resulting economic distortion grows.

-At American Experiment, we have argued that policymakers in Minnesota should focus on enacting policies that grow our economy if they would like tax revenues to increase.
-But of course, tax hikes, especially those targetting the rich and corporations, remain very popular among our policymakers.
+At American Experiment, we have argued that policymakers in Minnesota should focus on enacting policies that grow our economy if they want to boost revene.
+As the evidence points out, soaking the rich and corporations will likely only drag Minnesota’s lagging economy further down.